deta/space-docs/src/pages/docs/en/quickstart-guides/sveltekit.md

 npm install @sveltejs/adapter-node
 ```

-then, in your `svelte.config.js` file, replace the current adapter with the node adapter:
+Then, in your `svelte.config.js` file, replace the current adapter with the node adapter:

 ```js
 import adapter from '@sveltejs/adapter-node';